Updated: May 20, 2021

 Validation is important because it builds empathy, and empathy builds trust.
 Trust is critical in any relationship; it determines whether people want to engage with you further.

-Now, you might worry that once you go down the road of talking openly about feelings the conversation will get stuck there or you will waste valuable time.
-The truth is, validation actually saves time because the consumer will feel heard and be emotionally ready to move on in the conversation.
+Now, you might worry that once you go down the road of talking openly about feelings the conversation may get stuck there.
+Maybe you're scared you will waste valuable time.
+The truth is, validation actually saves time.
+This is because the consumer will feel heard.
+This will make them emotionally ready to move on in the conversation.

-If you don’t validate and choose to skip this step, the person you’re speaking to will repeatedly bring the conversation back and repeat his story over and over until he feels heard.
+If you don’t validate and choose to skip this step, the person you’re speaking to will repeatedly bring the conversation back.
+They will repeat the story over and over until they feel heard.

-Asking the consumer how he feels about his finances over the next few weeks also completely changes the energy or flow of the conversation.
-This is because labeling how we feel uses a different part of the brain to process the answer, and according to Matthew Lieberman of UCLA, the act of labeling a feeling instantly makes people feel better by reducing the stress response.
+Asking the consumer how they feel about their finances over the next few weeks also completely changes the energy or flow of the conversation.
+Labeling how we feel uses a different part of the brain to process the answer.
+According to Matthew Lieberman of UCLA, the act of labeling a feeling instantly reduces the stress response.

 Next, in this scenario I encourage collectors to give the consumers they’re speaking to a sigh of relief by using positive language (seeds of happiness).
-Positive phrases like “I’ve got great news for you” tap into consumers’ parasympathetic nervous systems and allow them to relax.
+Positive phrases like “I’ve got great news for you," tap into consumers’ parasympathetic nervous systems.
+This will allow them to relax.
 It also allows them to be present for your solution, which leads me to my next suggestion.

 I always urge collectors to follow up the previous statement by saying what they can do.
 How that might sound in this scenario is:“We have some options available to meet your needs.
-What I can do for you is... ." and then the collector goes into what those options are.
+What I can do for you is...."
+Then, the collector goes into what those options are.

-Even if the solution is not the exact one the consumer is looking for, there’s always something you can do, and demonstrating your willingness to find an alternative solution can help you create a positive connection with that person.
+Even if the solution is not the exact one the consumer is looking for, there’s always something you can do.
+Demonstrating your willingness to find an alternative solution can help you create a positive connection with that person.
 Saying what you can do builds respect and loyalty; it makes the other person feel important and valued.